dataspacedatalife/connector/README.md

 If `Status` is `True`, the cluster is now ready to automatically issue certificates for any participant.

-## Phase 2: Deploying a New ParticipantRun these steps every time you need to add a new participant to the cluster.
+## Phase 2: Deploying a New Participant

+Run these steps every time you need to add a new participant to the cluster.

 ### 1.Generate Participant Configuration

 First, use the `generate_participant.sh` script to create the customized `values.yaml` file for the new participant.
 This script requires the participant's "main" hostname and its "Keycloak" hostname.